Numerical study of Kelvin-Helmholtz instability and its impact on synthetic emission from magnetized jets: Introduction

-The effect of MHD instabilities on the acceleration of particles and on the broad-band emission spectra of large scale jets is one of the least studied areas.
-This is largely due to the fact that its a multi-scale problem where the emission process is governed by micro-physical processes and dynamics happen at a macro-physical scale.
-A hybrid particle module for the {\sc{PLUTO}} code \citep{Vaidya_2018} has been developed to provide the bridge between these scales.
-It is not clear how each of the current-driven, pressure-driven, or shear driven instabilities contributes to the observed features of these jets.
-In this paper, we work in the non-relativistic regime of AGN jets at tens of kilo-parsec scales having a Lorentz factor of the order of 1 to 1.5.
-The main goal of this work is to investigate the role of Kelvin-Helmholtz instability in determining the spectral signatures of the multi-wavelength emission from these jets.
+The main goal of this work is to analyze the possible imprint of KHI on the jet radiation properties, as it was done in \citep{Micono1999} and, since our focus is on the instability evolution, we will adopt an idealized approach, where we consider a small section of a jet, assuming that in the nearby regions all jet sections behave in the same way.
+With this approach, we can employ an adequate numerical resolution to accurately follow the evolution of KHI.
+Our focus will be on the jet properties on a scale of tens of kpc; at these distances, the jet has most likely slowed down from the highly relativistic regime at its base, reaching non-relativistic or mildly relativistic velocities.
+For this reason, our simulations are performed by using the non-relativistic MHD equations.

 The paper is organized as follows.
-Section \ref{setup} describes the required numerical methodology and initial conditions for dynamical modeling.
-In section \ref{emission}, different emission modelling approaches are presented.
-Section \ref{Results} describes the results obtained from dynamical analysis and emission modeling with the effects of orientation.
-The impact of shock formation, particle acceleration, and instabilities on the jet emission is explained in section \ref{discussion}.
-Finally, section \ref{summary} lists the important findings of this work.
+Section 2 describes the required numerical methodology and initial conditions for dynamical modeling.
+In section 3, different emission modelling approaches are presented.
+Section 4 describes the results obtained from dynamical analysis and emission modeling with the effects of orientation.
+The impact of shock formation, particle acceleration, and instabilities on the emission signatures are explained in section 5.
+Finally, section 6 lists the important findings of this work.